-The city is thought to have seen more battles than any other location in the world.
-Fortified cities were built upon the 10 acre summit of Megiddo Hill or Tel Megiddo rising 21.33 meters above the valley and from this vantage point battle after battle throughout history took place.
+The city has seen more battles than any other location in the world.
+Fortress cities sit upon the 10 acre summit of Megiddo Hill or Tel Megiddo, rising 21.33 meters above the valley.
+From this vantage point, battle after battle throughout history took place.

-For Christians the word Megiddo is synonymous with the end of the world as mentioned in the Book of Revelation, Megiddo or Armageddon as it is also known will be the site of the Final Battle.
+For Christians the word Megiddo is synonymous with the end of the world as mentioned in the Book of Revelation.
+Megiddo, or Armageddon, will be the site of the Final Battle.
 This will be the final battle of many fought here.

 You can spend about an hour or two seeing the sites at Megiddo and the site is open year round.
-When visiting Megiddo you can go to the museum which uses models to recreate the original structures that stood here, there is also an informative film.
-Megiddo is one of the most impressive sites in the Lower Galilee.
+When visiting, you can go to the museum which uses models to recreate the original structures that stood here.
+They also show an informative film.
+This is one of the most impressive sites in the Lower Galilee.

-The park is open from April to September from 8am to 5pm, from October to March until 4pm and on Friday from 8am to 3pm.
+The park is open from April to September from 8am to 5pm, from October to March until 4pm, and on Fridays from 8am to 3pm

 Child, Israeli Senior Citizen: 14.00 NIS

 Child in Group: 12.00 NIS